The Editor would like to thank the all reviewers of the papers submitted

 Dr. Ryszard Bojanowski (Institute of Oceanology PAS, Sopot, Poland) •

 Assoc.
-Prof. Jerzy Bolalek (University of Gdansk, Poland) •
+Prof. Jerzy Bolałek (University of Gdańsk, Poland) •

 Prof. Erik Bonsdorff (Dept. of Biology, Åbo Akademi University, Finland) •